pra1veenk/ppe-detect-sap/Documentation/Step2-SAPS4HANA-Readiness/README.md

 ## Check SAP S/4HANA Readiness
-In this section, you will activate the APIs related to purchase requisition for this scenario.
+In this section, you will activate the APIs related to SAP Environment, Health and Safety for this scenario.

 ### Activate the API_EHS_REPORT_INCIDENT_SRV Service

-1. In your SAP S/4HANA system, open the **/n/IWFND/MAINT_SERVICE** trasaction.
+1. In your SAP S/4HANA system, open the **/n/IWFND/MAINT_SERVICE** transaction.

 2. Activate the API_EHS_REPORT_INCIDENT_SRV service.